3keepmovingforward3/SIG_Test/README.md

 ## TestPyPi
 https://test.pypi.org/project/sigTestC/

-## Compatibility w/ other OSs
+## Build platform
 Originally built in WSL2, which the packager treated as Linux.

-I used auditwheel to remove the Linux specific C libs.
+## CI using Github Workflows
+Init commit created to test whether or not my workflow at least starts.